-The Central Inverter has a 9-pin Sub-D (DB9) female connector typically located on the back (inside) of the front display panel located on the door of the inverter.
-See below for the exact location of the connector.
+The Central Inverter has a 9 pin Sub-D Female connector located on the front panel located on the door of the inverter.
+See the Installation Guide for the exact location of the connector.

-The connection between the Client and the Inverter is a straight-through connection.
+The Connector between the computer and the Inverter is a straight connection.